tmip-emat/tmip-emat/docs/source/emat.conda.rst

 Installing Python
 -----------------

-To use TMIP-EMAT, you'll need to have Python 3.7, plus a handful of other useful statistical packages.
-The easiest way to get the basics is to download and install the `Anaconda <https://www.anaconda.com/download>`_ version of Python 3.7.
+To use TMIP-EMAT, you'll need to have Python 3.7 or later, plus a handful of other useful statistical packages.
+The easiest way to get the basics is to download and install the `Miniforge <https://github.com/conda-forge/miniforge?tab=readme-ov-file#install>`_ version of Python.
 This comes with everything you'll need to get started, and the Anaconda folks have helpfully curated a selection of useful tools for you, so you don't have the sort through the huge selection of tools, both good and bad, that are available for Python.

 .. note::

-    Python has two versions (2 and 3) that are available.
-    TMIP-EMAT is compatible *only* with version 3.
+    TMIP-EMAT is compatible *only* with Python version 3.

 You should usually install Anaconda for the local user, which does not require administrator permissions.